Nostoc101/Vigilant-system-/README.md

 ## ⭐ Support The Project

-If Squichy Free helped you or you like the project:
+If  vigilant-system helped you or you like the project:

 - ⭐ Star the repository
 - 🍴 Fork it